SettRaziel/wrf_archlinux/README.md

 * installation details
 * testing of newer wrf version, e.g. WRFV3.9
 * testing the new hybrid vertical coordinate for WRFV3.9 and higher
+* more error checks:
+  - e.g. checks that the run time of the model need to be a multiple of three (as long as the output interval is static and set to 3 hours)

 created by: Benjamin Held, March 2017